U.S. Army, WWII, Other Units in Collection:

 The Ribbon’s Bar is something that carries over to today, but the ribbons no longer have this water-proof plastic over them, and like most who served during WWII never really received many recognition ribbons, and only ever received the minimum amount of 2-3 ribbons...not to say they likely did way more than was acknowledged for, it was a common situation.

-The Depot’s idea was to be able to have new fresh troops standing by for an assignment to a front-line outfit- or where manpower would be needed, So the units in action could be always at full strength, this did not exactly turn out to be the case.
+The Depot’s idea was to be able to have new, fresh troops standing by for an assignment to a front-line outfit- or where manpower would be needed, so the units in action could always be at full strength.
+This did not exactly turn out to be the case.

-The right shoulder holds the patch of the division you last served within the battle, on prior overseas duty.
-Apparently, a lot of these men would be the guys that would suffer more combat fatigue, as they felt like outsiders, not belonging to the unit assigned, and there were a lot of casualties with the new troops operating with older wiser troops- the new guys were felt to be cannon fodder.
+The right shoulder holds the patch of the division you last served within the battle on prior overseas duty.
+Apparently, a lot of these men would be the guys that would suffer more combat fatigue, as they felt like outsiders, not belonging to the unit assigned, and there were a lot of casualties with the new troops operating with older, wiser troops- the new guys were felt to be cannon fodder.

 The men in the Depots would suffer poor morale, being bored to death, and would leave in worse shape than when they arrived.
 They lead to worse attitudes when assigned to the front-line tight outfits, with new guys no one knew or trusted, and you must earn trust.
-His 24th patch on the right sleeve depicts the outfit he served with overseas (In Battle) and, thus this is likely the 'Going Home Suit' so he's styling it when he gets off the boat in the States...
+His 24th patch on the right sleeve depicts the outfit he served with overseas (In Battle), and thus this is likely the 'Going Home Suit,' so he's styling it when he gets off the boat in the States...

-A Staff Sergeant, he's coming home with battlefield promotion quite likely, and maybe one of the few bonuses he got from going to battle, he may choose to pass on his knowledge of how to go to war, but most would be calling it good- time to get back to the life they left and start catching up there- that in itself would be a hell of a challenge, and with a million out of a job-tough to find work. having served 3 years overseas at war, it is also likely his skills as a civilian are at an all-time low as well, and now 50,00 guys are looking for work too.
+A Staff Sergeant, he's coming home with battlefield promotion quite likely, and maybe one of the few bonuses he got from going to battle, he may choose to pass on his knowledge of how to go to war, but most would be calling it good- time to get back to the life they left and start catching up there- that in itself would be a hell of a challenge, and with a million out of a job-tough to find work.
+Having served 3 years overseas at war, it is also likely his skills as a civilian are at an all-time low as well, and now 50,00 guys are looking for work too.
 Overseas Bars x 6, that's a long time away from home.
-He has forgotten what home was like, that's a long time to be 'At War', and in WWII that was not 3 times back and forth, they were 3 years in conflict before coming home...
+He has forgotten what home was like.
+That's a long time to be 'At War', and in WWII, that was not 3 times back and forth, they were 3 years in conflict before coming home...

-I don’t show the backsides of the uniforms very often so here is one of the WWII Olive-Barracks jacket’s backsides.
+I don’t show the backsides of the uniforms very often, so here is one of the WWII Olive-Barracks jacket’s backsides.

-His Garrison (or Overseas Cap) as I call them, is typical of the time, they say the short top- and/or rounded top panels (In the center) mean it was an issue, as opposed to the higher squared-off style, the word is they are PX bought, or from out of the country makers, but I really have no proof of this.
+His Garrison (or Overseas Cap) as I call them, is typical of the time, they say the short top- and/or rounded top panels (In the center) mean it was an issue, as opposed to the higher squared-off style, the word is they are PX bought, or from out of the country makers, but I have no proof of this.

-There may have been early and late models as well, but I have no factual info on it.
-I assume there were so many soldiers needing equipment in such a short time at the start and end of the war, that mass manufacturers were producing these, a variant was just what happened.
+There may have been early and late models as well, but I have no factual information on it.
+I assume there were so many soldiers needing equipment in such a short time at the start and end of the war that mass manufacturers were producing these, and a variant was just what happened.
 It is sort of different how he added the brass to the cap, I've heard stories that so many men were moved through the training phase the regulations were often bypassed to get men in and off the field, and some soldiers just really didn't know how to pin-up the uniforms for base use on returning home- though I assume on board ship, an officer was pointing these details out...because he too was bored to death.

-The simplicity of construction here- is obvious and most of the countries at war during WWII had some form of this cap, a carryover from the first war.
-The blue piping of course denotes his infantry affiliation.
+The simplicity of construction here is obvious, and most of the countries at war during WWII had some form of this cap, a carryover from the first war.
+The blue piping, of course, denotes his infantry affiliation.

-“Seven Steps to Hell”:
+Enlistedman, “Seven Steps to Hell”:

 The Seventh Army was the first U.S. Field Army to see combat in WW II, having been activated at sea, when Lt.
 General George Patton’s I Armored Corps was redesignated on July 10th, 1943

-The Seventh Army landed on beaches in southern Sicily fighting there and taking the city of Palermo, and the British Eighth Army captured Messina in mid-August.
-Elements of the Seventh Army had killed or captured over 1 13,000 enemy soldiers.
+The Seventh Army landed on beaches in southern Sicily, fighting there and taking the city of Palermo, and the British Eighth Army captured Messina in mid-August.
+Elements of the Seventh Army had killed or captured over 113,000 enemy soldiers.
 In January of 1944, Lt.
 General Mark Clark was assigned as Commander and started planning the invasion of southern France.

 The 7th Army thought the German forces in the Vosges Mountains, and broke into the Alsatian Plain, they took the city of Strasbourg and continued onto the Rhine River.
-Then came the Battle of the Bulge, and the Seventh Army covered the flanks taking over a lot of the Third Army area, allowing them to move towards the surrounded U.S. forces at Bastogne.
-Then with the French First Army, they opened an offensive in February 1945 annihilating the German pocket in the Colmar area.
+Then came the Battle of the Bulge, and the Seventh Army covered the flanks, taking over a lot of the Third Army area, allowing them to move towards the surrounded U.S. forces at Bastogne.
+Then, with the French First Army, they opened an offensive in February 1945, annihilating the German pocket in the Colmar area.

-The Seventh Army fought through the Saar, then crossed the Rhine, capturing the cities of Nuremberg and Munich, they crossed the Brenner Pass and then made contact with the Fifth Army in Italy.
+The Seventh Army fought through the Saar, then crossed the Rhine, capturing the cities of Nuremberg and Munich.
+They crossed the Brenner Pass and then made contact with the Fifth Army in Italy.
 The Seventh had been in continuous fighting for almost 9 months, they had covered over 1,000 miles and had commanded some 24 American and Allied Divisions.

 Technical Sergeant, Administration Department, Persian Gulf Command:

 The PG Command began in September of 1941, as the US Military Iranian Mission, with Colonel Raymond Wheeler of the US Army Corps of Engineers in charge.
 At the same time, the Iranian District of the North Atlantic Division was being developed for construction support.
 Re-designated in August of 1942 as the Persian Gulf Service Command, and in December 1943 became the Persian Gulf Command.
-Then it came under the command by other engineer generals.
+Then it came under the command of other engineer generals.
 Following the War Department's full militarization of construction, the Iranian District ceased to exist in May 1943.
 With the three districts directly subordinate eventually replacing it.
 They would also work in Iraq.

-Iran was controlled by British Troops and Russian troops who were guarding the oil fields there and monitoring the pro-German Iranians aka Persians.
-The German High Command believed their military forces could eventually take possession of the oil fields there along with the railroad that went over the mountains from the coast to the Russian border, but they were wrong and they never achieved their goal.
+Iran was controlled by British Troops and Russian troops who were guarding the oil fields there and monitoring the pro-German Iranians, aka Persians.
+The German High Command believed their military forces could eventually take possession of the oil fields there along with the railroad that went over the mountains from the coast to the Russian border, but they were wrong, and they never achieved their goal.

 Major, assigned to European Theater-Communications Command: